MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

    Get-Module *sched* -ListAvailable
    ```

    > **Note:** The first two commands display a list of commands that use *Sched* in their name.
 The third displays a list of modules with *Sched* in their name, which should lead you to the module **ScheduledTasks**.
-If you then run the command `Get-Command -Module \*ScheduledTask\*`, you'll get a list of commands in that module.
+If you then run the command `Get-Command -Module *ScheduledTasks*`, you'll get a list of commands in that module.
 This should lead you to the **Enable-ScheduledTask** command.

-1. In the console, enter one of the following commands, and then select Enter:
+1. In the console, enter one of the following commands, and then press the Enter key:

    ```ps
    Get-Command –Verb Block